noynaert/csc274handouts/Unit_00_CourseOverview/Unit_00_05_Coursework.md

     * You might need to check the handouts
     * You might need to pause videos to check the handouts, look up something, or test the idea in your terminal application.
 * Make them into a single PDF file
-  * The most prefered format is a single .pdf file from a flatbed scanner
+  * The most preferred format is a single .pdf file from a flatbed scanner
   * Second best is a single .pdf file from a "camscan" app
-  * If you have to take indivdual pictures, combine them into a single .pdf file.
+  * If you have to take individual pictures, combine them into a single .pdf file.
     * for the first couple of weeks you can turn in individual files.
     * We will do an exercise where we do this at the command line with imagemagic after about week 3.
 After that exercise you will need to turn in a single .pdf file no matter what you use to make the individual files.
 [Reference for future use](https://itsfoss.com/convert-multiple-images-pdf-ubuntu-1304/)
   * Upload the file with hand-written notes into the Canvas Assignment